 EVERYTHING YOU’RE GOING THROUGH IS NORMAL AND BREASTFEEDING DOES GET BETTER OVER TIME!

-In this article I gathered for you the best breastfeeding tips to help you get through the first couple of months of breastfeeding with less fears and stress, less pain, more confidence and love to the process.
-If I was able to do it, you can do it too!
+In this article, I gathered for you the best breastfeeding tips to help you get through the first couple of months of breastfeeding with

 Here’s my first and most important tip to you: